Groundskeepers on a Georgian Estate

 All of the groundsmen from the boss on down were far more than simple gardeners.
 There wasn’t a single chore from cutting the grass to erecting an elaborate structure to clearing the paths of debris that they weren’t responsible for and prodigiously skilled at.
 Above all, be assured that these men (and women) perfected their art with passion and loving care.
-Furthermore, they weren’t only in charge of the ornamental pleasure gardens but also the extensive herb and kitchen gardens, and the fruit-bearing trees required to feed the family and guests.
+Furthermore, they weren’t only in charge of the ornamental pleasure gardens but also the extensive herb and kitchen gardens, and fruit bearing trees required to feed the family and guests.

-The truth is, I have searched a number of times for specific information on who took care of the upkeep and repairs to the house itself.
+Truth is, I have searched a number of times for specific information on who took care of the upkeep and repairs to the house itself.
 Logic dictates there had to be a passel of workers who did nothing but fix broken tiles, clean the brick walls, repair cracked window panes, patch leaky roofs, repaint the trim, empty the gutters, sweep the terrace, remove mold and moss from the statues, and so on.
 Yet, I’ve found nothing to indicate a special branch of servants with a unique title, so have concluded Georgian handymen fell under the broad “groundskeeper” umbrella.

 What became certain as I Googled the topic is that the decline in stature of the great houses (many of which closed during and after the World Wars), and ultimately led to the creation of the British National Trust to restore and preserve, was primarily due to the decay of the house itself.
 Vegetation survives without constant attendance, albeit in a less attractive state, but bricks and mortar crumble if left alone.
 Maintenance of the structure was increasingly difficult due to changes in the servant class and men needed on the battlefield, and even with the advantages of modern technology costs escalated.